giovannimalcolm/giovannimalcolm/README.md

 My name's Giovanni:

-- 🔭 I’m currently working on /sampleFinder, an app that recieves playlists and returns a playlists with each song's sample included
-- 🌱 I’m currently learning React.js and AWS
+- 🌱 I’m currently learning about Azure and AQS
 - 👯 I’m looking to collaborate on beginner Web 3.0 applications
 - 🤔 I’m looking for help with career opportunities
 - 💬 Ask me about crypto